bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-setup-team.md

 [Sysdig Monitor](https://sysdig.com/products/monitor/) provides system-level monitoring of Kubernetes hosts and the ability to create custom dashboards, alerts and operational-level captures to diagnose application or platform-level issues.

-The Sysdig Teams Operator runs in the cluster and enables a team to create and manage access to a dedicated Sysdig Team account for BC Gov Private Cloud PaaS OpenShift platform users.
+The Sysdig Teams Operator runs in the cluster and enables a team to create and manage access to a dedicated Sysdig Team account for BC Gov Private Cloud PaaS users.
 The team is scoped to the OpenShift namespaces that belong to the team.
 Sysdig also provides a default dashboard to identify system [resources, limits and actual usage](/openshift-project-resource-quotas/).

 For more information on Sysdig Monitor, see [Monitoring with Sysdig](%WORDPRESS_BASE_URL%/our-products-in-the-private-cloud-paas/monitoring-with-sysdig/).